- The MRI

 Of the 2858 experts from over 105 countries nominated, 721 were invited to participate as Coordinating Lead Authors, Lead Authors, and Review Editors by these Working Groups.
 As a result of the IPCC’s selections, representatives from the MRI be will contributing to two key chapters falling under the remit of Working Group II.
 MRI Principle Investigator and Science Leadership Council (SLC) member Christian Huggel and SLC member Edwin Castellanos will be working on Chapter 12: Central and South America, while MRI Executive Director Carolina Adler will be contributing to Chapter 17: Decision-Making Options for Managing Risk.

-“The MRI is very pleased to be directly involved in the IPCC’s assessment process,” said Carolina Adler.
-“In addition to contributing to our respective chapters in AR6, we also hope and expect to jointly contribute to a cross-chapter paper focused on mountains which is planned for this report.”
+“The MRI is very pleased to be directly involved in the IPCC’s assessment process,” said Dr. Adler.
+“In addition to contributing to our respective chapters in AR6, we look forward to jointly contrubuting to the Cross-Chapter Paper on Mountains - which I am personally thrilled to have been chosen to serve as the Lead for.”

 Following their selection, the authors will now start to review the existing scientific literature and begin the drafting process.
 The contributions of the three IPCC Working Groups will be finalized in 2021, with a synthesis report completing the AR6 cycle in early 2022.
 This synthesis report will integrate both the Working Group contributions and the findings of the three IPCC Special Reports that are currently under development – towards which the MRI is also contributing due to its involvement in the IPCC Special Report on the Ocean and Cryosphere in a Changing Climate.